 If you experience serious harassment or abuse or face violence or threats of violence, you should call the police immediately.
-More information about harassment is in section 10.
+More information about harassment is in section 6.

-Women experiencing domestic abuse can contact Women's Aid for support, including help finding emergency accommodation.
+Women experiencing domestic abuse can contact Refuge for support, including help finding emergency accommodation.
 Men experiencing domestic abuse can contact the Men's Advice Line.